Abundance of non-uniformly hyperbolic H\'enon like endomorphisms: Abstract

 \section{Abstract}

-For every $C^2$-small perturbation $B$, we prove that the map $(x,y)\mapsto (x^2+a+2y,0)+B(x,y)$ preserves a physical, SRB probability, for a Lebesgue positive set of parameters $a$.
-When the perturbation $B$ is zero, this is the Jackobson theorem; when the perturbation is a small constant times $(0,1)$, this is the celebrated Benedicks-Carleson theorem.
+For every $C^2$-small function $B$, we prove that the map $(x,y)\mapsto (x^2+a,0)+B(x,y,a)$ leaves invariant a physical, SRB probability measure, for a set of parameters $a$ of positive Lebesgue measure.
+When the perturbation $B$ is zero, this is the Jakobson Theorem; when the perturbation is a small constant times $(0,x)$, this is the celebrated Benedicks-Carleson Theorem.

-In particular, a new proof of the last theorems is given, by basically mixing analytical ideas of Benedicks-Carleson and the combinatorial formalism of Yoccoz puzzle with new geometrical and algebraic ingredients.
-These proofs are enlarged to the $C^2$-topology.
-Also the dynamics can be an endomorphism.
+In particular, a new proof of the last theorem is given, based on devellopment of the combinatorial formalism of the Yoccoz puzzles.
+By adding new geometrical and combinatorial ingredients, and restructuring classic analytical ideas, we are able to carry out our proof in the $C^2$-topology, even when the underlying dynamics are given by endomorphisms.